mugraph-payments/mugraph/README.md

 For transactions between different mu, the mu itself (not the user) sends the transaction.
 This approach protects all users within the same mu under a shared identity.
 These transactions incur a fee beyond the cost of the Cardano network itself.

 Mu connect to each other through Hydra channels, forming a Constellation.
 While the scope of Constellations is not covered in this document, they route transactions between sets of mu.

+## License

+µgraph (and all related projects within the organization) is dual-licensed under the [MIT](./LICENSE) and [Apache 2.0](./LICENSE-APACHE) licenses.

+You are free to choose the license that best suits your use case.
+If neither license meets your needs, please contact us to discuss alternative arrangements.

+## Contributing Guidelines

+We welcome all contributions that align with the project's goals.

+There's only one rule: **do not be an asshole**.

+If you are unsure, just talk to us.